daMustermann/openrecall/README.md

 I forked it because the original author has not updated it for a while.
-I have fixed some bugs according to [origin issue#107](https://github.com/openrecall/openrecall/issues/107) and try to make it better.
+I have fixed some bugs according to [origin issue#107](https://github.com/openrecall/openrecall/issues/107) & [origin issue#104](https://github.com/openrecall/openrecall/issues/104) and try to make it better.
 I hope it will be helpful to you.

 ## todo list
 - [ ] make a simple executable file to install